Coders-Nexus/.github/profile/README.md

 - **Mentorship:** Guidance from industry experts and senior students.

-## Open Source Projects

-We encourage contributions to our open-source projects.
-Check out our repositories to find a project that interests you.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

 ## Events and Activities

 Stay tuned for our upcoming events and activities.
-Follow us on social media and check our [Events Calendar](link-to-events-calendar) for more details.

 ## Contact Us